 HM Revenue and Customs is the UK's tax and customs authority.
 HMRC's most important goal and responsibility in the UK are to collect money paid for public services and become a targeted financial supporter of families or individuals.
 HMRC is an impartial and effective authority.
 HM Revenue and Customs are responsible for a lot of things in the UK.
 For example, income tax, capital gains tax, oil income taxes, environmental taxes, excise taxes, national insurance.
 HMRC has three strategic goals among its pioneers.
 To explain, they are collecting income due, converting taxes and payments for customers, and designing a professional and efficient organization.

 Businesses subject to HMRC obligations should ensure they have adequate internal control and monitoring systems.
 If criminals try to use a business for money laundering, these apps alert the necessary people in the business.
 Thus, the potential danger can be recognized, and the necessary measures can be taken.
-In addition, suspicious transactions can be created in Suspicious Activity Reports (SARs).
+Besides, suspicious transactions can be created in Suspicious Activity Reports (SARs).

 In the UK, businesses that have to comply with HM Revenue and Customs regulations may impose measures, including a financial penalty, if businesses do not comply with the Money Laundering Regulations.
 If more serious situations occur, businesses may be subject to criminal prosecution.
 HMRC tries to take precautions by sending warning letters to the institutions in case of non-compliance with the regulations.
 Failure to comply with letters may increase the measures to criminal prosecution.
 These measures of HMRC are to encourage compliance with obligations.
 The amount of fines varies depending on the cause of non-compliance, the seriousness of the crime, the business's size, and the amount subject to money laundering.

 As of 25 July 2018, HM Revenue and Customs have introduced a penalty administration fee for all anti-money laundering control penalties.
-Businesses will be required to pay a £ 1,500 penalty handling fee for violations if they fail to carry out customer due diligence, risk assessment, policies, controls and procedures, record-keeping procedures, and failure to comply with the warnings them.
-In addition to these penalties, HM Revenue may impose up to £ 350 for businesses that do not register, report changes in their business, and do not provide information.
+Businesses will be required to pay a £ 1,500 penalty handling fee for violations if they fail to carry out customer due diligence, risk assessment, policies, controls and procedures, record-keeping procedures, and failure to comply with the warnings.
+In addition to these penalties, HM Revenue may impose up to £ 350 for businesses that do not register, report changes in their business and do not provide information.

 Sanctions Scanner provides real-time PEP, Sanction, and Adverse Media screening service from more than 200 countries.
 With the Sanctions Scanner, you can take the necessary KYC and CDD measures in your business.
 Meet us now and avoid sanction violations.